 - Laws prohibiting corporal punishment are applied strictly and positive alternatives of punishment should be developed together with campaigns on them for parents and teachers.”

 “The Committee therefore calls on the State Party: …

 - To ensure the completion and implementation of the manual on positive forms of discipline for teachers with a view to eventually enacting a legislation prohibiting the use of corporal punishment in school.”

 Prevalence/attitudinal research in the last ten years

-A MICS survey in 2017/8 by Ghana Statistical Service found that almost all children (94%) aged 1-14 years experienced some form of violent ‘discipline’ (physical punishment and/or psychological aggression) at home; 17% experience severe physical punishment (hitting or slapping a child on the face, head or ears, and hitting or beating a child hard and repeatedly) and 78% other physical punishments.
-Physical punishment is highest among 3-4 year-olds (86%) and lowest among 10-14 year-olds (65%).
-There were no significant differences in use of physical punishment in relation to residence, sex, income or education, but more females (six in ten) than males (less than half) believe physical punishment is necessary to bring up a child, as do more respondents with lower education than higher education.
+A MICS survey in 2017/8 conducted by the Ghana Statistical Service found that almost all children (94%) aged 1-14 years experienced some form of violent ‘discipline’ (physical punishment and/or psychological aggression) at home; 17% experienced severe physical punishment (hitting or slapping a child on the face, head or ears, and hitting or beating a child hard and repeatedly) and 78% experienced other physical punishments.
+Physical punishment was highest among 3–4-year-olds (86%) and lowest among 10–14-year-olds (65%).
+There was no significant difference in use of physical punishment in relation to residence, sex, income or education, but more females (six in ten) than males (less than half) believed physical punishment is necessary to bring up a child, as do more respondents with lower education than higher education.